vini-cc/Sensor_Fusion_Nanodegree/2D_Feature_Tracking/README.md

 - SHI-TOMASI
 - SIFT

+There's a switch statement where it's possible to choose which one will be used.

   1.3 Keypoint Removal

 That step just consider the keypoints in a defined box/space.
 Depending on the application, this step will be one of the main steps.
 Considering that our application is related to an autonomous vehicle, the region of interest, in this case, is just the car in front of the global coordinate system.

   1.4 Keypoint Description

 Here is the list of descriptors: